Zainab Abdulkarim, Oslo

 …and many additional cases filed between 2010 and 2025 at Fredrikstad and Oslo Police Stations involving the same individuals.

-This series of cases reveals a repeated pattern of retaliatory and fabricated reports, often used as tools of extortion or personal gain.
-It raises important questions about the integrity and oversight of certain procedural practices, and how external pressure and bias may have affected the neutrality of official actions.
+This series of cases reveals a repeated pattern of retaliatory and fabricated reports prepared by the Oslo Police, often used as tools of extortion or personal gain.
+It raises important questions about the integrity and oversight of certain procedural practices within the police force, and how external pressure and bias may have affected the neutrality of official actions.

-From a broader institutional perspective, these cases underscore the need to strengthen accountability within law enforcement not by questioning the independence of the judiciary, which consistently rejected those malicious allegations, even despite the police attorneys’ desperate attempts to persuade the court to rule unjustly against the victims, but by emphasizing how police and administrative mechanisms can be influenced in ways that undermine integrity, equality before the law, and public trust in justice.
+From an institutional perspective within Oslo Police, these cases underscore the need to strengthen accountability, not by questioning the independence of the judiciary which consistently rejected these malicious allegations despite the police attorneys’ attempts to persuade the court to rule unjustly against the victims but by highlighting how police and administrative mechanisms can be influenced in ways that undermine professional integrity, equal treatment under the law, and public confidence in the police.

 After the forced displacement of the victims from Oslo under the influence of human trafficking networks, a report was filed against the traffickers to the Western Norway Police, who initially treated the case seriously.
 However, upon forwarding the case to the Oslo Police, it was immediately closed, with claims that the court had advised the victim not to pressure the traffickers.
 Documents and evidence reveal that this contradicts reality: over more than a decade, the traffickers actively pursued the victims and even moved to live near their homes, while certain police officers were manipulated or exploited to exert pressure on the victims.